-This Management's Discussion and Analysis, dated as of March 25, 2025, is for the year ended December 31, 2024 (the "MD&A"), and should be read in conjunction with the consolidated financial statements for the year ended December 31, 2024 of Liberty Gold Corp. (in this MD&A, also referred to as "Liberty Gold", or the "Company", or "we", or "our", or "us"), the related notes thereto (together, the "Annual Financial Statements"), and other corporate filings, including our Annual Information Form for the year ended December 31, 2024, dated March 25, 2025 (the "AIF"), available under our company profile on SEDAR+ at www.sedarplus.ca.
+This Management's Discussion and Analysis, dated as of May 13, 2025, is for the three months ended March 31, 2025 (the "MD&A"), and should be read in conjunction with the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2025 of Liberty Gold Corp. (in this MD&A, also referred to as "Liberty Gold", or the "Company", or "we", or "our", or "us"), the related notes thereto (together, the "Interim Financial Statements"), and other corporate filings, including our Annual Information Form for the year ended December 31, 2024, dated March 25, 2025 (the "AIF"), available under our company profile on SEDAR+ at www.sedarplus.ca.
 Our reporting currency is the United States dollar ("\$", or "USD"); dollar figures in this MD&A are expressed in USD unless otherwise stated.
-Canadian dollars herein are expressed as "C\$"1.
+Canadian dollars herein are expressed as "C\$".
 In this MD&A gold may be expressed as ("Au"), silver may be expressed as ("Ag") and copper may be expressed as ("Cu").